The Celestron TrailSeeker 8x42 binoculars are a great option for astro-travel and they're currently at their best price ever with a $90 saving

 Breaking space news, the latest updates on rocket launches, skywatching events and more!

-Reviews consensus: In our review, we summed up by saying: "These solar binoculars are affordable, compact and portable, and while they're not optically amazing.
-They are perfect for beginners or a simple upgrade on solar eclipse glasses."
-Amazon reviewers have been overwhelmingly positive too.
-The Celestron EclipSmart gets an aggregate score of 4 out of 5 from 629 ratings, with 60% of reviewers giving the binoculars top marks.
+Reviews consensus: Amazon reviewers have been overwhelmingly positive about these glasses and the Medical King Solar Glasses score of 4.6 out of 5 from an incredible 10,000 ratings, with 78% of reviewers giving them top marks.

+✅ Buy if: You want to safely enjoy the partial solar eclipse without breaking the bank.

+❌ Don't buy if: You want something slightly more substantial that will last for future solar events, we'd suggest Celestron EclipSmart 10x25 Solar Binoculars for just $8.99 at Amazon.
+These are a great pair of binoculars for anyone new to viewing the sun.

 Check out our other guides to the best telescopes, binoculars, cameras, star projectors, drones, Lego and much more.